-- 32 The Chester Bridge EA project is in an area of relatively high potential for seismic ground motions - 33 associated with the New Madrid Seismic Zone (NMSZ).
-The active faults in the NMSZ are poorly - 34 understood because they are not visible at the surface.
-The faults lie beneath at least 100 feet of soft - 35 river deposited soils.
-Seismic hazards introduce risk of structure damage, landslides, settlements, and - 36 liquefaction.
-Because of the relatively high seismic ground motions and site conditions, the floodplain - has potential for liquefaction and the bluff slopes have the potential for landslides.
-Some scientists - 38 believe there is about a 10 percent chance of a magnitude 7 to 8 earthquake in the NMSZ in a 50-year - 39 time interval. - 40 The Center for Earthquake Research and Information maps earthquakes within the NMSZ.
-None are - 41 recorded in the proximity of the Chester Bridge EA project.
-The nearest Illinois record is for a small - 42 earthquake (2.1 magnitude) that occurred on October 15, 2018, about 3.5 miles north of Sparta - 43 (approximately 18 miles northeast of Chester).
-The nearest Missouri record is for a very small - 44 earthquake (1.8 magnitude) that occurred on July 15, 2018, approximately 5 miles east of Leadington - 45 (approximately 50 miles west of Chester).
+- 37 The Chester Bridge EA project is in an area of relatively high potential for seismic ground motions - associated with the New Madrid Seismic Zone (NMSZ).
+The active faults in the NMSZ are poorly - 39 understood because they are not visible at the surface.
+The faults lie beneath at least 100 feet of soft - 40 river deposited soils.
+Seismic hazards introduce risk of structure damage, landslides, settlements, and - 41 liquefaction.
+Because of the relatively high seismic ground motions and site conditions, the floodplain - 42 has potential for liquefaction and the bluff slopes have the potential for landslides.
+Some scientists - 43 believe there is about a 10 percent chance of a magnitude 7 to 8 earthquake in the NMSZ in a 50-year - 44 time interval.

+- 1 The Center for Earthquake Research and Information maps earthquakes within the NMSZ.
+None are - 2 recorded in the proximity of the Chester Bridge EA project.
+The nearest Illinois record is for a small - 3 earthquake (2.1 magnitude) that occurred on October 15, 2018, about 3.5 miles north of Sparta - 4 (approximately 18 miles northeast of Chester).
+The nearest Missouri record is for a very small - 5 earthquake (1.8 magnitude) that occurred on July 15, 2018, approximately 5 miles east of Leadington - 6 (approximately 50 miles west of Chester).

-1 3.2.2.5 Underground Mines, Caves, and Sink Holes
+7 3.2.2.5 Underground Mines, Caves, and Sink Holes

-- 2 In Illinois, according to the ISGS, the study area is located in a karst region.
-Karst terrains develop - 3 because of the dissolution of carbonate bedrock.
-Karst features and resulting karst hazards are most - 4 common in areas where carbonate rocks either crop out at the surface, or where they are shallowly - 5 buried beneath unconsolidated materials generally less than 50 feet in thickness.
-Hazards common to - karst regions include sinkholes, springs, erratic surface water drainage and groundwater flow, and rapid subsurface movement of materials into and through the subsurface.
-Sinkholes and springs can also back - 7 subsurface movement of materials into and through the subsurface.
-Sinkholes and springs can also back - 8 up and cause local flooding during high-volume rain or snowmelt events. - 9 While ISGS mapping indicates that karst features such as caves or sinkholes may be present in the study - 10 area, these features were not observed during ISGS field investigations for this project.
-The ISGS karst - 11 maps are published at a scale of 1:500,000 and may reflect conditions present in the area but not - 12 specific to the actual project location.
-Therefore, karst hazards may not be present within the project - 13 limits.
-No other observed or known natural hazards were identified for this project. - 14 In Missouri, MDNR keeps a record of sinkholes reported to the program or shown on U.S. Geological - 15 Survey (USGS) topographic maps.
-There are no records of sinkholes in the Chester Bridge EA study area. - 16 Perry County has a high prevalence of sinkholes and the highest concentration of caves in Missouri. - 17 Frank Wildman with The University of Missouri Extension has been contacted with regard to sinkholes. - 18 No evidence of sinkholes or cover crop barriers was observed during the study.
-MoDOT provided - 19 information from the Missouri Speleological Survey (2019 data) that there are no known caves records - 20 within four miles to the west of Horse Island Chute Bridge.
+- 8 In Illinois, according to the ISGS, the study area is located in a karst region.
+Karst terrains develop - 9 because of the dissolution of carbonate bedrock.
+Karst features and resulting karst hazards are most - 10 common in areas where carbonate rocks either crop out at the surface, or where they are shallowly - buried beneath unconsolidated materials generally less than 50 feet in thickness.
+Hazards common to - 12 karst regions include sinkholes, springs, erratic surface water drainage and groundwater flow, and rapid - 13 subsurface movement of materials into and through the subsurface.
+Sinkholes and springs can also back - 14 up and cause local flooding during high-volume rain or snowmelt events. - 15 While ISGS mapping indicates that karst features such as caves or sinkholes may be present in the study - area, these features were not observed during ISGS field investigations for this project.
+The ISGS karst - 17 maps are published at a scale of 1:500,000 and may reflect conditions present in the area but not - 18 specific to the actual project location.
+Therefore, karst hazards may not be present within the project - 19 limits.
+No other observed or known natural hazards were identified for this project. - 20 In Missouri, MDNR keeps a record of sinkholes reported to the program or shown on U.S. Geological - 21 Survey (USGS) topographic maps.
+There are no records of sinkholes in the Chester Bridge EA study area. - 22 Perry County has a high prevalence of sinkholes and the highest concentration of caves in Missouri. - 23 Frank Wildman with The University of Missouri Extension has been contacted with regard to sinkholes. - 24 No evidence of sinkholes or cover crop barriers was observed during the study.
+MoDOT provided - 25 information from the Missouri Speleological Survey (2019 data) that there are no known caves records - 26 within four miles to the west of Horse Island Chute Bridge.

-21 3.2.3 Endangered Species
+27 3.2.3 Endangered Species

-- 22 This section summarizes the laws and programs associated with the conservation of threatened and - endangered plants and animals and the habitats in which they are found.
-These laws and programs seekto assure the continued existence of listed species.
+- This section summarizes the laws and programs associated with the conservation of threatened and endangered plants and animals and the habitats in which they are found.
+These laws and programs seek - 30 to assure the continued existence of listed species.

-25 3.2.3.1 Affected Environment
+31 3.2.3.1 Affected Environment